$RO(C_2)$-graded cohomology of equivariant Grassmannian manifolds: The Perp Map

-\begin{lemma} A \emph{Boolean matrix} is one whose entries consist of 0 and 1.
-Boolean matrices with monotone columns are determined by their column sums.
-Similarly, boolean matrices with monotone rows are determined by their row sums. \end{lemma} \begin{proof} If a boolean matrix $A=[\vec{a}_1\,\,\,\vec{a}_2\,\,\,\dots\,\,\,\vec{a}_k]$ has columns $\vec{a}_i$, each of which is weakly increasing, and the sum of the entries in $\vec{a}_i$ is $s$, then that column's last $s$ entries are 1, and the rest 0.
+\begin{lem} Boolean matrices with monotone columns are determined by their column sums.
+Similarly, boolean matrices with monotone rows are determined by their row sums. \end{lem} \begin{proof} If a boolean matrix $A=[\vec{a}_1\,\,\,\vec{a}_2\,\,\,\dots\,\,\,\vec{a}_k]$ has columns $\vec{a}_i$, each of which is weakly increasing, and the sum of the entries in $\vec{a}_i$ is $s$, then that column's last $s$ entries are 1, and the rest 0.
 The proofs if we replace ``increasing'' with ``decreasing'' or ``columns'' with ``rows'' are analogous. \end{proof}

 The second lemma is a combinatorial identity.